danbev/learning-openssl/notes/asn1.md

 value.
 This is especially important for crypto where things like digital signatures.

+The DER encoded data format is often encoded as base64 which is called PEM.

 #### Basic syntax
 * Comments start with '--' and end with a matching '--' or end of line.
 * Is case senstive.